 Since in the complement of a finite set of periodic orbits the flow is orbitally equivalent to the suspension of a pseudo-Anosov map on a non-closed surface, we can endow this open and dense set with a smooth transversally affine atlas and a Riemannian metric, such that the action of the flow preserves a uniformly hyperbolic splitting in an open manifold.
-These smooth structures will be called \emph{almost Anosov structures}.
+These smooth structures are called \emph{almost Anosov structures}.

-Each Birkhoff section produces an atlas like the previous one, only defined in the complement of the boundary orbits.
-It is not clear whether such a smooth atlas can be extended along the boundary of the section, in such a way that the original topological Anosov flow becomes smooth and preserves a hyperbolic splitting. \begin{question} Let $(\phi_t,M)$ be a transitive topological Anosov flow equipped with an almost-Anosov structure in the complement of a finite set of periodic orbits $\Gamma$ (cf. section \ref{subsection_psudo-Anosov-homeos}).
-Does it exist a $C^r$-smooth Anosov flow $(\psi_t,N)$, where $r\geq 1$, together with an orbital equivalence $H:(\phi_t,M)\to (\psi_t,N)$, such that the restriction of $H$ onto $M\backslash\Gamma$ is a diffeomorphism onto its image in $N$ ? \footnote{For instance, C. Bonatti has orally explain to the author an argument that seems enough to prove that the answer is no, if we ask for $C^r$-smooth completion with $r\geq 2$.} \end{question}
+Each Birkhoff section produces an almost Anosov atlas only defined in the complement of the boundary orbits.
+It is not clear whether such a smooth atlas can be extended along the boundary of the section, in such a way that the original topologically Anosov flow becomes smooth and preserves a hyperbolic splitting.

+\begin{question} Let $(\phi,M)$ be a transitive topologically Anosov flow equipped with an almost Anosov structure in the complement of a finite set of periodic orbits $\Gamma$ (cf. Section \ref{subsection_psudo-Anosov-homeos}).
+Does it exist a $C^r$-smooth Anosov flow $(\psi,N)$, where $r\geq 1$, together with an orbital equivalence $H:(\phi,M)\to (\psi,N)$, such that the restriction of $H$ onto $M\backslash\Gamma$ is a diffeomorphism onto its image in $N$ ? \end{question}

+\begin{rem} For instance, C. Bonatti has orally indicated to the author an argument that shows the answer is no for $r\geq 1+\alpha$.
+That is, \emph{there is no such flow $\{\psi_t:N\to N\}_{t\in\R}$ generated by a vector field $X$ of class $C^1$ with $\alpha$-H\"older differential $DX$, $0<\alpha<1$.} We plan to sketch the argument in a future work about ``Transitive Anosov flows and transverse Lorentzian structures with singularities'' See also the comment on \emph{smooth models} of pseudo-Anosov homeomorphisms at Section \ref{subsection_psudo-Anosov-homeos}. \end{rem}

-Beyond the possibility of extending or not one of this structures onto the whole manifold, we will construct a hyperbolic model of a transitive topological Anosov flow $(\phi_t,M)$ completing the following steps:
+Beyond the possibility of extending or not one of these almost Anosov structures onto the whole manifold, we construct a hyperbolic model of a transitive topologically Anosov flow $(\phi,M)$ completing the following steps:

-\textbf{Sketch of proof of theorem A:} \begin{enumerate}[(i)] \item By making a \emph{Goodman-like} surgery (cf. \cite{goodman_surgery}) of an almost-Anosov structure in a neighbourhood of the singular orbits, we construct a volume preserving smooth flow $\psi_t:N\to N$, where $N$ is a smooth manifold homeomorphic to $M$.
-Then, using the so-called \emph{cone field criterion} (cf. \cite{katok-hasselblatt}), we will show that this flow preserves a uniformly hyperbolic splitting.
+\textbf{Sketch of proof of Theorem A:} \begin{enumerate}[(i)] \item By making a \emph{Goodman-like} surgery (cf.\ \cite{goodman_surgery}) of an almost Anosov structure in a neighborhood of the singular orbits, we construct a volume-preserving smooth flow $\Psi$ on a smooth manifold $N$ homeomorphic to $M$.
+Then, using the so-called \emph{cone field criterion} (cf. \cite{katok-hasselblatt}), we show that this flow preserves a uniformly hyperbolic splitting.